martin26/Diablo-II--Vanilla-Frosting/README.txt

 This doesn't mean you are going to find better item quality types (unique,set,rare,magic).
 It just means you have a better chance to a better item than junk.
 The new drop rates also encourage players to kill regular monsters, and open chests more often to find items.
 A player shouldn't be forced to MF in order to find items.
 The items will also help you along your adventure.

-- Resistances for each back have been set back to normal for each difficulty, but the maximum resistance in the game is now 75%.
+- Resistances for each difficulty has been set back to their respective values, but the maximum resistance in the game is now 75%.
 This puts the monsters and the characters at an even playing field.
 Also note, that your pets also have a maximum of 75% unless you increase it somehow.
 Fire Golem normally has 100% resistance, now it only has 75%, etc.

-Changes/Enhancements to Vanilla Diablo II 1.13C:
+Changes/Enhancements to Vanilla Diablo II 1.13C - 1.00F:
 ------------------------------------------------
 - Experience Ratio has been fixed to not diminish starting from level 70.
 Meaning you will always get 100% off the monster experience.